 Guanacaste is spectacular in many ways.
 It’s no surprise that people are drawn to this very special place.
 Here are some of the many reasons that people love Guanacaste.

-The quiet and serene beaches in this region are one of the biggest draws for most tourists who come.
-However, in addition to the beautiful beaches along the coast, this northwesternmost province has much ecological diversity.
+The quiet and serene beaches in this region are one of the biggest draws for most tourists.
+However, besides the beautiful beaches along the coast, this northwesternmost province has much ecological diversity.

-In different parts of this province, you can see highland mountain rainforests, cloud forests, semi-deciduous mid-elevation forests, mangrove forests, wetlands, a coral reef, the Pacific coastline, and shallow seas off the coast.
+In different parts of this province, highland mountain rainforests, cloud forests, semi-deciduous mid-elevation forests, mangrove forests, wetlands, a coral reef, the Pacific coastline, and shallow seas off the coast.

 If you’re interested in learning about nature and observing animals, you can do a lot of both in Guanacaste.
-Costa Rica’s national park system is fantastic, and eight of the nation’s thirty national parks are in this province.
+Costa Rica’s national park system is fantastic; eight of the nation’s thirty national parks are in this province.

 On the other hand, if you’re more interested in more active and daring activities, you’ll find plenty of those in Guanacaste, too.
-Surfing, scuba diving, boating, fishing, ziplining, hiking, and horseback riding are all available to visitors here too.
+Surfing, scuba diving, boating, fishing, ziplining, hiking, and horseback riding are also available to visitors here.

 Relaxation & Pampering

 Take some time to relax in a hot tub or natural hot spring.
-You can also enjoy lots of shopping and fine dining in Guanacaste as well.
-No matter what kind of relaxation you like best, you can find it here.
+You can also enjoy lots of shopping and fine dining in Guanacaste.
+You can find it here no matter what kind of relaxation you like best.

 All Along the Guanacaste Coast

-There are more than 200 miles of Pacific coastline in Guanacaste so it’s no surprise that many of the most popular activities in this area are directly related to the beach and the ocean.
+There are more than 200 miles of the Pacific coastline in Guanacaste, so it’s no surprise that many of the most popular activities in this area are directly related to the beach and the ocean.

 All along this coastal area, from Puerto Soley in the far north near Nicaragua to Playa Bongo in the far south of this province, there are well over one hundred different beaches to stop at and enjoy.

-On the other hand, some beach lovers also like variety and there is plenty of that – you can choose a different beach for every day or even hour of your stay, and you can do a different, fun activity at every one of them.
+On the other hand, some beach lovers also like variety and plenty of that – you can choose a different beach for every day or even hour of your stay and do a different, fun activity at every one of them.

-There are so many wonderful beaches in this area – it’s challenging to even choose a few of the very best to recommend.
+There are so many wonderful beaches in this area – it’s challenging even to choose a few of the best to recommend.

 Some of the most popular beaches and beach towns in Guanacaste include Playa Hermosa, Playas del Coco, Playa Flamingo, Playa Tamarindo, Playa Grande, and Playa Conchal in the north and Playa de Nosara, Playa Guiones, and Playa Samara in the south.

-However, everyone’s favorite is different; the best thing you can do for yourself during your visit to Guanacaste is to visit a few different beaches to find out which one you personally like best.
+However, everyone’s favorite is different; the best thing you can do for yourself during your visit to Guanacaste is visit a few different beaches to find out which one you like best.